STEP 1: Open Your PDF file.

 The above dialog box gives you two options for your PDF-to-Excel Conversion:

 - Standard – Automatically interprets the table structure of the document and converts into Excel without user input.
 For automatic PDF-to-Excel conversion, click on the Convert button under Automatic option.
-In a Save As dialog that will appear, give the output file a name and select a location where you would like the file to be saved.
+In the Save As dialog that will appear, give the output file a name and select a location where you would like the file to be saved.
 Then click on the Save button.

 - Custom – Gives a user control of designating how the conversion to Excel will look (more details on this below).